Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### The Product Owner is not collaborating with the Development Team during the Sprint.
 What are two valuable actions for a Scrum Master to take? (choose two)

-- [ ] Inform the Product Owner’s functional manager.
+- [ ] Inform the Product Owner's functional manager.
 - [ ] Stop the Sprint, send the Product Owner to a course and restart.
 - [x] Bring up the problem in the Sprint Retrospective.
 - [x] Coach the Product Owner in the values of Scrum and incremental delivery.